Westside Family Handbook

 CAMPUS SAFETY & EMERGENCY PREPAREDNESS

 Westside has comprehensive and detailed emergency procedures that are clear and well-resourced.
-Our Emergency Policy Handbook is available to all families and staff on our family portal.
 Westside School is constantly thinking about upgrades that are appropriate and necessary to improve the safety of our school while not unduly compromising the welcoming culture that is essential to our identity.
-Please contact Colleen McCullagh with specific questions.
+Please contact Leo Lai with specific questions.

 Emergency Care Plan